Trombov/FutureNNAimbot/README.md

 If you have something missing, the program will tell you about it.

-Video on how to training: [URL="https://youtu.be/B2G-3stYPPI"]Click[/URL]
+Video on how to training: https://youtu.be/B2G-3stYPPI

-Video demonstration of a "good" trained neural network: [URL="https://youtu.be/2DCMulOaMVg"]Click[/URL]
+Video demonstration of a "good" trained neural network: https://youtu.be/2DCMulOaMVg

-[B]If there are any problems or suggestions, please write me about it.
+If there are any problems or suggestions, please write me about it.
-Also pull request at github is welcome![/B]
+Also pull request at github is welcome!